AI-ML-PROBO-TEAM/ProboMedia/README.md

 * In the request body, select the "raw" option and set the body format to JSON.

 * Provide the required parameters in JSON format.
-For example:
+You can choose only two countries for now for US it is "us" and for india it is "in" For example:
 {
   "country": "us",
   "keyword": "technology"